Kameshwarsingh/event-driven-springboot-vertx/README.md

 2. Vert.x: 	Event driven (asynchronous) communication between “http request handler service” and “db/persistent handler”.
 3. H2 db (embedded): Stores product information

-# Primary classes and interactions–
+## Primary classes and interactions
 1. Application: This class starts Spring-boot application.
 It loads two Verticles of Vertx.
 2. HttpServerVerticle: This vertx verticle listens to http and forwards requests to db/persistent Verticle.
 3. ProductVerticle: This vertx verticle manages db/persistent services, such as creating product in db, fetching product information from db.